wcmder/palo/README.md

 device-group/policy-type/rulebase scope; combine its ordered rules there.

-## Common templates and spoke stacks
+## Common templates and spoke/hub stacks

 Template definitions and stack assignments are separate: